krevis-figma/webkit-jsc-ios16-regression/README.md

 ## Regression

 The page loads and runs correctly on iOS 15.5.
+It's broken in iOS 16 Developer Beta 1 and 2.

-It also runs correctly on macOS 12.4 and 13.0 Developer Beta.
+It also runs correctly in Safari in macOS 12.4 and macOS 13.0 Developer Beta.

 If the `wasm` file has < 10 MB of code, there is no crash.
-See [loop-good.html](loop-good.html).
+See [loop-good.html](https://krevis-figma.github.io/webkit-jsc-ios16-regression/loop-good.html).

+When using a `WKWebView` in an app, the behavior is the same as in Safari.

 ## Notes